Waymaz/bumuo/UI_TRANSFORMATION_SUMMARY.md

-# 🎨 CodeVerse UI Transformation - Executive Summary
+# 🎨 BumuO UI Transformation - Executive Summary

 ## 🎯 Mission Accomplished

-CodeVerse has been completely transformed from a basic coding sandbox into a **world-class, premium platform** with industry-leading design standards.
+BumuO has been completely transformed from a basic coding sandbox into a **world-class, premium platform** with industry-leading design standards.

 ---